If you or your partner have left or lost a job, an income maintenance period may apply.

 - annual leave

-An income maintenance period may apply if you’re claiming or getting:
+An income maintenance period may apply if you’re claiming or getting any of these payments:

 - Newstart Allowance